-- Adding beneficial microflora (friendly bacteria and yeast) to the food.
+- Adding beneficial microbes (friendly bacteria and yeast) to the food.

-- Increasing the nutrient value of foods because they boost the vitamin and mineral content of the food.
+- Increasing the nutrient value of foods by helping boost the vitamin and mineral content.

-There are other foods that commonly cause allergies or symptoms of digestive upset and just like soy, fermenting these foods first can help to eliminate these problems.
+There are other foods that commonly cause allergies or symptoms of digestive upset.
+Just like fermented soy, fermenting these foods first can help to eliminate these problems.

-It’s all about training your gut flora to digest the dairy.
+It’s all about training your gut to digest the dairy.

-We recommend that you start with Body Ecology’s now “world known” fermented drink, Young Coconut Kefir.
-This kefir, made from fresh coconut water, is full of “dairy-loving” bacteria that will “re-innoculate” your intestines with dairy-loving bacteria.
-It helps them colonize right inside your intestines and create that “inner ecosystem.”
+We suggest you start with Body Ecology’s now world-known fermented drink, Young Coconut Kefir.
+This kefir, made from fresh coconut water, is full of “dairy-loving” bacteria that will re-inoculate your intestines.
+It helps them colonize right inside your intestines and create a hardy inner ecosystem.

-After a week or two increase the amount of milk kefir to ½ cup.
-If you have no negative systems, you’re on your way.
+After a week or two, increase the amount of milk kefir to a half cup.
+If you have no negative symptoms, you’re on your way.

 Still, milk kefir is a concentrated food, so small amounts are always best.
-In Russia, Poland, Turkey and all over Europe where kefir is popular people do not turn up a giant glass of kefir and drink it down like we Americans would do.
-To learn more, read: Are You Sensitive to Casein in Dairy and Don’t Even Know It?
+In Russia, Poland, Turkey, and all over Europe where kefir is popular, people do not turn up a giant glass of kefir and drink it down like we Americans would do.

-Gluten: This is a hard to digest protein found in wheat and many whole grains and cereals, and is hidden in many processed foods today.
-In some people, it causes serious gastrointestinal disorders, like celiac disease.
+As for gluten: This is a hard-to-digest protein found in wheat and many whole grains and cereals, and it’s hidden in countless processed foods today.
+In some people, it may cause serious gastrointestinal disorders, like celiac disease.

 Grains have phytic acid and enzyme inhibitors in them that are harmful to your digestive system and make extracting nutrients difficult.
 Soaking, sprouting, or fermenting them eliminates this problem.

-Fermented foods and drinks are true super-foods, and we hope that further research will continue to prove, and popularize that fact, in the interest of better natural health for all of us.
+Fermented foods and drinks are true superfoods, and we hope that further research will continue to prove — and popularize — that fact in the interest of better health for us all.